dwavesystems/dwave-ocean-sdk/docs/leap_sapi/admin.rst

 .. tip::

-    *   To display the most up-to-date status, click the **Refresh Table**
+    *   To display the most up-to-date status, click *Refresh Table*
         |refresh_icon|.

-    *   To copy a problem ID to the clipboard, place the pointer over the problem ID and click the subsequently displayed **Copy** |copy_icon| icon.
+    *   To copy a problem ID to the clipboard, place the pointer over the problem ID and click the copy icon |copy_icon| that is displayed.

-    *   If multiple regions are available, you can display the problems submitted only to a specific region's solvers by using **Regions**
+    *   To set the solver region (for example, Europe or North America) to display the problems submitted only to that region's solvers, use the *Regions* icon |region_icon|.
-        |region_icon|.

-You may find the following field descriptions helpful.
+Descriptions of the following columns may be helpful:

 .. tabularcolumns:: |l|L|